CoffeeAndCode/rubocop_method_order/README.md

 * push git commits and tags
 * push the `.gem` file to [rubygems.org][2]
 * create checksums of new version

-New checksum will be generated for the latest gem version which should be added to the `master` branch.
+* create new git commit that adds new checksum files to the repo

 ## Contributing